HugoDaniel/hugodaniel.com/content/posts/2021-01-31-the-life-of-a-web-component-tests.md

 })
 ```

-Inside the test, I can use things in however I want (AAA pattern, or just spaghetti), but it is essential to at least do these things:
+Inside the test, I can use things in however I want (AAA pattern, or just fetuccine/spaghetti), but it is essential to at least do these things:

 1. Put a Web Component tag in the #domTestArea
 2. Get the Web Component class instance on that tag